 Air Force Scholarships for Service Members and Veterans

-There are thousands of scholarships open to those seeking higher education.
+There are thousands of scholarships open to veterans seeking higher education.
 With such a large pool of people competing, it can be beneficial to look for specific scholarships that only a select group can apply to.
-Something active duty service members can do – and in some cases their family members, too – is to look out for branch-specific scholarships.
+Something active duty service members can do – and in some cases, their family members, too – is to look out for branch-specific scholarships.
 Here, we’re going to dive into scholarships that are open only to Air Force personnel – either at military friendly colleges or other institutions.

 First, we can’t neglect mentioning Tuition Assistance (TA).
 While there are a few standard regulations for TA across all services ($250 per semester hour, with a yearly cap), each branch has different rules governing TA.
 The basic usage limits for the Air Force are:

 - Up to 124 semester hours toward an undergraduate degree

 - Up to 42 semester hours toward a graduate degree